zevbo/Advanced-Quickstart/Advanced Python Quickstart.md

 a.__init__(10)
 ```

-You can't actually run the code above, because `object()` is weridly immutable to the user, but this is still more or less what is going on under the hood.
+You can't actually run the code above, because `object()` is immutable to the user, but this is still more or less what is going on under the hood.

 ### Special Methods